luisDVA/luisdva.github.io/_posts/2023-04-06-package-comments.md

 - Which function or functions from the package are being used
 - Pipes

 Skimming the comments, a decent proportion of them are describing what a package was used for in general or mentioning the functions or datasets of interest.
-22% of all comments start with the words “for”, “para”, and “pour” (case insensitive).
+22% of all comments start with the words “_for_”, “_para_”, and “_pour_” (case insensitive).
 Here’s another random sample:

 |pkgname    |comment                                               |
 |:----------|:-----------------------------------------------------|